Business & Finance

 • Category D (six-monthly): Farming or micro businesses.

 Set calendar reminders before the 25th.
 Missing deadlines triggers penalties and interest.
+Free invoice generators with VAT calculation help you track output and input tax throughout the period—no last-minute scrambling.
 For cash flow habits that support VAT discipline, see our financial habits for SA businesses.

 Common VAT Mistakes to Avoid